Aesthetic Nurse Moira, Dr Kathryn Hazlehurst and Dr Kyra Drinnan perform Wart Removal at Cheshire Lasers.

 HPV is passed through close skin-to-skin contact.
 It can also be transmitted by indirect contact – for example, from contaminated objects, such as towels, shoes, areas surrounding swimming pools, or surfaces and floors of communal changing areas.

-Warts are thought to be contagious for as long as they are present on your body.
+Warts can be contagious for as long as they are present on your body.
 The virus is more likely to spread if the skin is wet, soft or has been in contact with a rough surface.

 Warts can also be spread to other parts of your own body.
 You can spread the virus if you: